Six Pak

-"Six Pak" was a hit for The Revels in 1959.
+"Six Pak" is a hit for The Revels in 1959.
 This was their first release.

 Background

 It was composed by Norman Knowles and other members of The Revels, Sam Eddy, Brian England, Dan Darnold and Jim Macrae.
 It was released bw "Good Grief" on Lyn 1302 in October, 1959.
 Knowles had been inspired by Dan Darnold's reputation for drinking a beer in just four seconds.
 The track had party sound effects that would be used by The Revels in their other recordings.
 It became a hit in California.